ioakeim-h/Generating-Data/README.md

 # Generating-Data
 Python script for generating product churn and switch for a leading telecommunication provider

+This was part of a large project and

+the goal was to extract new features (churn & switch) from certain csv files.
+These features were used by a machine learning model which predicted revenue three years into the future.

+The goal  is utilise certain csv files to generate new features that will be used by the machine learning model.
+People classified as churn or switch

+Product churn and product switch

 generating data from existing csv files for product churn and product switch.
+One challenge was memory and thus the datasets needed to be processed one by one .
+There were also issues with performance, in that processing took a long time.
+Replacing the pandas merge function with join had a significant impact.

 This was part of a data science project